Pfizer: 1849–1950: Early history

-Pfizer was founded in 1849 by Charles Pfizer and Charles F. Erhart, two cousins who had immigrated to the United States from Ludwigsburg, Germany, the year before.
-The business produced chemical compounds, and was headquartered on Bartlett Street in Williamsburgh, New York where they produced an antiparasitic called santonin.
+Pfizer was founded in 1849 as "Charles Pfizer & Company" by Charles Pfizer and Charles F. Erhart, two cousins who had immigrated to the United States from Ludwigsburg, Germany.
+The business produced chemical compounds, and was headquartered on Bartlett Street in Williamsburg, Brooklyn, where they produced an antiparasitic called santonin.
 This was an immediate success, although it was production of citric acid that led to Pfizer's growth in the 1880s.
 Pfizer continued to buy property in the area (by now the Williamsburg district of the city of Brooklyn, New York and beginning in 1898, the City of Greater New York) to expand its lab and factory, retaining offices on Flushing Avenue until the 1960s; the Brooklyn plant ultimately closed in 2009.
 Following their success with citric acid, Pfizer (at the now-demolished 295 Washington Avenue) and Erhart (at 280 Washington Avenue) established their main residences in the nearby Clinton Hill district, known for its concentration of Gilded Age wealth.
-Pfizer spent summers in similarly exclusive Newport, Rhode Island where he died in 1906.

-In 1881, Pfizer moved its administrative headquarters to 81 Maiden Lane in Manhattan, presaging the company's expansion to Chicago a year later.
+In 1881, Pfizer moved its administrative headquarters to 81 Maiden Lane in Manhattan, presaging the company's expansion to Chicago, Illinois, a year later.
 By 1906 sales exceeded $3 million.

-World War I caused a shortage of calcium citrate, which Pfizer imported from Italy for the manufacture of citric acid, and the company began a search for an alternative supply.
-Pfizer chemists learned of a fungus that ferments sugar to citric acid, and they were able to commercialize production of citric acid from this source in 1919.
+World War I caused a shortage of calcium citrate.
+Pfizer imported the compound from Italy for the manufacture of citric acid, and due to the disruption in supply, the company began a search for an alternative.
+They found this in the form of a fungus capable of fermenting sugar to citric acid.
+By 1919, the company was able to commercialize production of citric acid from this source.
 The company developed expertise in fermentation technology as a result.
-These skills were applied to the mass production of penicillin, an antibiotic, during World War II in response to the need to treat injured Allied soldiers.
+These skills were applied to the deep-submergence mass production of penicillin, an antibiotic, during World War II in response to the need to treat injured Allied soldiers.
+The company also embarked on a global soil collection program related to improving production yields of penicillin which ultimately resulted in 135,000 samples.

-On June 2, 1942, the company incorporated in Delaware.
+On June 2, 1942, the company incorporated under the Delaware General Corporation Law.